Producing 'Candle Wick' | Breakdown

 COMPOSITING:

-Watch the video below to see an example of a frame from Maya and then composited in Nuke.
+You can watch the video below to see an example of a frame from Maya and then composited in Nuke.

 2D FLAME PASS: